marcusmoller01/BeeTeam/README.md

 Syntax för att kära igång programmet är

-Initialise the input arguments
+Initialise the input arguments:

 Run command syntax
 run main.py folder_path remove_file kupa_nr
-Where
+Where:
 Folder_path = (string) path of folder on raspberry pi where the program reads the files remove_file = (boolean) True if the program should remove the read file from the folder otherwise False kupa_nr = (int) number to indicate on which beehive the program is running, this to communicate correctly with OWL.